vertigis/studio-install-help/README.md

 ### Linux Machine
 We require Linux to run VertiGIS Studio in containers.
 You will need to have a suitable distribution/version of Linux installed on an appropriately resourced machine.
 Please review the system requirements.
+We suggest using said Linux machine as a pure Docker host.
+In other words, do not install software directly on the host system.

 ### Front-End URL
 As with all web software, you will need to know the front-end URL of